“If I had a popcorn stand on Courthouse Square, I would have a board.” Clay Mathile, former CEO and owner of The Iams Company.

 Centennial continues to come alongside organizations that want to add a board of directors to their team.
 We can provide individuals who bring a fresh perspective that may be missing today.
 Here are two more testimonies to speak to the value of a board.

 Having great leaders on your board can add tremendous value to your business.
 Steve Barnett, owner of a small manufacturing business in the aviation and defense supply chain, Indy Honeycomb, cannot overstate the value his board provided to him in the early stages of his business.
 He found a group of savvy people (or accomplished professionals) who were highly committed to him and his business that they volunteered their time to be on his board.

-This is what Mr. Barnett had to say, “The key – which is almost impossible – is to get really smart, really good people and have them work for (the satisfaction and reward of helping/mentoring a highly motivated younger man-risk it all) free.
+This is what Mr. Barnett had to say, “The key – which is almost impossible – is to get really smart, really good people and have them work for free.
 I was paying them nothing for their advice, at first.
 They had no skin in the game.
 They would give an entire Saturday once a quarter to me for free.
 They were just highly committed to me personally.
 I trusted these guys implicitly.
 Many people don’t have those kind of people in their life.”

 Having a whole team of people with that level of commitment backing you is what business owners need when they have tough decisions to make.
 When Harvard Business Review surveyed 45 CEOs who have formal mentoring arrangements 71% said they were certain that company performance had improved as a result.
 Strong majorities also reported that they were making better decisions (69%) and more capably, fulfilling stakeholder expectations (76%).

 If Your Board Never Disagrees with You, You Probably Don’t Have the Right Board